glycerine/rpc25519/README.md

 (The LICENSE file reflects this code re-use.)
 Instead of taking `any` struct, arguments and responses must now have greenpack generated methods.
-Typically this means adding `go:generate greenpack` to the files that define the structs that will go over the wire, and running `go generate`.
+Typically this means adding `//go:generate greenpack` to the files that define the structs that will go over the wire, and running `go generate`.

-Note that since we are oriented around distributed job management and use TLS/QUIC directly, under no circumstances does our binary protocol pretend to be, or emulate, an http client or server.
+Note that since we are oriented around distributed job management and use TLS/QUIC directly.
+Like `net/rpc`, there is limited support for http CONNECT based hijacking; see cfg.HTTPConnectRequired.
+Nonetheless, this protocol remains distinct from http.
+Note that the connection hijacking does not work with (https/http2/http3) encrypted protocols.
-This is another difference from the original `net/rpc` package.

 The generic byte-slice API is designed to work smoothly with our [greenpack serialization format](https://github.com/glycerine/greenpack)